nguyendviet/mobile-notes/docs/article.md

 Note that:
 - `Resource1` stack must be created before `Resource2` (therefore you don't need to upload the templates to an S3 bucket).
 - When you do import in `Resource2` template, the stack name and the export name must be the same as when you export from `Resource1` stack.
 In this example, the stack name of `Resource1` is `Resource1StackName` and the name of the exported resource is `SomeName`, so you have `"Fn::Sub": "${Resource1StackName}-SomeName"`.

+With Serverless architecture, Infrastructure as Code (CloudFormation) and Pipeline (CodeBuild and CodePipeline), you're free to focus on the design (front-end) of your applications and the business logic (back-end) of the apps.

+You can also get outside resources to help with the front-end (in S3) or the back-end (Lambda) with your architecture in place.
+The "helpers" don’t need to use a specific framework or language because the architecture is API-driven.